 Right now we live in a small townhouse designed by a local German architect.
 We share a backyard with our neighbors, and per our lease we can’t raise animals in it – which brings the Norseman no end of sadness.
 We do have a Jack Russell named Henry.

 Our urban homesteading only extends to our container gardens and our experiments with fermenting, pickling, baking, and preserving.
-Although there is this really cool idea in the UK that involves community urban farming (and goats!), and I know that our local university offers plots of land to farm, so perhaps we will be able to expand what we do in the next few years.
+Although there is this really cool idea in the UK that involves community urban farming (and goats!), and we have begun renting a plot in the local community garden.

 It runs in my blood as well as my childhood.
 My great-great grandmother was Amish, until she ran away to marry a travelling carnival man :-O. And for part of my childhood, my family belonged to the Eastern Conservative Mennonite church.
 I grew up in a subculture where farming, preserving, cooking and baking were normal – as were hope chests, quilting, sewing one’s own clothing, and maintaining a simple, tidy home.
 Hospitality was a given and being a wife and mother was cherished.
 I’m not Mennonite any longer, and I didn’t even get married right away – but I’ve carried my childhood subculture with me.
 My goal is to preserve the old while making use of the wonderful technologies and knowledge that is available in the twenty-first century.